thingsboard/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

 * TOC
 {:toc}

-Thingsboard provides ability to run MQTT server over SSL.
+Thingsboard provides the ability to run MQTT server over SSL.
 Both one-way and two-way SSL are supported.
-To enable SSL, you will need to obtain valid or generate self-signed SSL certificate and add it to keystore.
+To enable SSL, you will need to obtain a valid or generate a self-signed SSL certificate and add it to the keystore.
-Once added, you will need to specify keystore information in **thingsboard.yml** file.
+Once added, you will need to specify the keystore information in **thingsboard.yml** file.
-See instructions below how to generate SSL certificate and use it in your Thingsboard installation.
+See the instructions on how to generate SSL certificate and use it in your Thingsboard installation below.
-You can skip certificate generation step if you already have certificate.
+You can skip certificate generation step if you already have a certificate.

 ### Self-signed certificate generation

 **Note** This step requires Linux based OS with Java installed.

-Download [**server.keygen.sh**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/server.keygen.sh) from official Thingsboard repository to your working directory.
+Download [**server.keygen.sh**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/server.keygen.sh) from the official Thingsboard repository to your working directory.

 Download [**keygen.properties**](https://raw.githubusercontent.com/thingsboard/thingsboard/master/tools/src/main/shell/keygen.properties) file to your working directory and populate it with desired values.
 For example: